Backbase/backbase.github.io/_posts/2023-11-14-setup-microfrontend.md

 **Integrate Lerna**

-Currently, we have two separate workspaces and require a monorepo tool to efficiently run and cache them.
+At present, we have two distinct workspaces that require a monorepo tool to efficiently run and cache them.
 To accomplish this, we have decided to utilize Lerna.

 It solves two of the biggest problems of JavaScript/TypeScript monorepos:
 - Lerna executes a command against any number of projects, and it does it in the most efficient way, in the right order, and with the possibility to distribute that on multiple machines.